-Born July 22, 1939 in St. Louis, Missiouri, Quincy Troupe is an awarding-winning author of eight volumes of poetry, three children’s books, and six non-fiction works.
-In 2010 he received the American Book Award for Lifetime Literary Achievement.
+Born July 22, 1939 in St. Louis, Missouri, Quincy Troupe is an awarding-winning author of ten volumes of poetry, three children’s books, and six non-fiction works; Earl the Pearl: My Story, a memoir of legendary NY Knicks basketball star, Earl Monroe, (Rodale, April 2013) is Troupe's newest non-fiction work.
+In 2010 Troupe received the American Book Award for Lifetime Literary Achievement.
+Among Troupe's best-selling works are Miles: The Autobiography of Miles Davis and his memoir, Miles & Me soon to become a major motion picture.

 "For me, one of the most revealing moments of the festival came the morning I sauntered into Waterloo's old church while Quincy Troupe was speaking about poetry.
 The size of the crowd made it difficult even to find a place to stand.
 What I found so striking was the rapt attention of the audience as it hung on the poet's every word--striking because the listeners were all high school kids."